-During the first quarter of 2016, the FASB issued ASU No. 2016-02, Leases (Topic 842).
+During the first quarter of 2016, the FASB issued ASUNo.
+2016-02, Leases (Topic 842).
 The new leasing standard presents significant changes to the balance sheets of lessees.
 Lessor accounting is updated to align with certain changes in the lessee model and the new revenue recognition standard which was issued in the third quarter of 2015.
 The standard is effective for annual periods, and for interim periods within those annual periods, beginning after December 15, 2018.
 The Company is currently evaluating the impact of the provisions of this new standard on its consolidated financial statements.
+The Company expects the primary impact to our consolidated financial statements will be the recognition, on a discounted basis, of our minimum commitments under non-cancelable operating leases on our consolidated balance sheets resulting in the recording of right of use assets and lease obligations.
+Our current minimum commitments under non-cancelable operating leases are disclosed in Note 5.